Internet Providers in New Columbia, PA

 Internet Access in New Columbia, Pennsylvania

-Viasat Internet (formerly Exede) has the most coverage in New Columbia.
+Viasat Internet has the most coverage in New Columbia.
 HughesNet is also a common option.

 The data on this page comes via provider coverage reports specific to New Columbia.
 Data is confirmed with privatized databases to provide more granular results than can be accessed through the FCC directly.
 Speeds and pricing data is generated by manually collecting thousands of plans each year.

-Windstream provides a common second choice to the primary providers (Viasat and HughesNet), serving New Columbia with a top download speed of 200 Mbps.
+Windstream provides a common second choice to the primary providers (Viasat and HughesNet), serving New Columbia with a top download speed of 300 Mbps.
 Wired Internet isn't the only way to get Internet access for residents of New Columbia.
-For example, fixed wireless companies such as Evenlink can deliver 3 Mbps using direct wireless hardware.
-Outside of residential Internet, there are 3 companies in city limits marketing enterprise-level services like T1 and MPLS.
+For example, fixed wireless companies such as Skypacket can deliver 1,024 Mbps using direct wireless hardware.
+Outside of residential Internet, there are 4 companies in city limits marketing enterprise-level services like T1 and MPLS.
 We list every provider with explicit business services advertised on their site, but consumer-focused companies sometimes offer business packages as well.

 In summary, New Columbia's broadband infrastructure follows a similar pattern to other US towns and cities: wide coverage of cable and DSL service, with the caveat that most residences are stuck with only one option for subscribing to either service.
 The cable/DSL pattern has a simple reason.
 Internet service providers started as television and telephone companies.
 So, they already own these already connected wired networks to deliver their Internet bundles.